mapoferri/disc4all_e2e/README.md

-# Web App for Disc4All landing platform framework
+# Web App for [Disc4All landing platform](disc4all.eu)  framework

 ## Project setup 🆙

-### This framework for the landing page is based on Vue3 and MDBootstrap 5.
+This framework for the landing page is based on [Vue3](https://vuejs.org/) and [MDBootstrap 5 for Vue](https://mdbootstrap.com/docs/vue/).
 It is integrated with CircleCI for Automatization of testing the web app.
 The test run are simply test for checking the components of the web app.
-### This framework is unique for the Disc4All project, so it is not for intended download.
+This framework is unique for the Disc4All project, so it is not for intended download.
 However, here are listed the command to make it work and exposed on port 8080.

 ```
 npm install